eigenhombre/ballomud/README.md

 This is a "[sandbox](https://en.wikipedia.org/wiki/Sandbox_game)" text game in progress with limited features so far:

-- YML-based initial world state
+- YML-based initial world state, with alternate "worlds" supported via command line argument
 - Move from room to room via (currently) six directions
+- Observe movements of players and "NPC"s
 - Pick up and drop things
-- Talk out loud
 - Look around or at things
+- Talk out loud to people in room or "everywhere"
 - Look at the entire game state(!)
 - NPCs (that don't do anything yet)